 Toomey says that the bill will remove an obstacle that prevents the wider adoption of crypto assets.

 “While digital currencies have the potential to become an ordinary part of Americans’ everyday lives, our current tax code stands in the way.

-The Virtual Currency Tax Fairness Act will allow Americans to use cryptocurrencies more easily as an everyday method of payment by exempting from taxes small personal transactions like buying a cup of coffee.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The Virtual Currency Tax Fairness Act will allow Americans to use cryptocurrencies more easily as an everyday method of payment by exempting from taxes small personal transactions like buying a cup of coffee.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action